 "We could have stopped at the bar," Toru whines.

 "Just check the lounge and see if there's any saké left," Ophelia says.
 "I'm going to the springs to bathe."
-This particular pack is lucky to have their base deep in the forest next to a hot spring.

 "Same here," Naomi says, rubbing her stiff neck.

 Toru watches as the ladies make a beeline to the back exit where the hot springs are located.
 He follows Ophelia's suggestion and heads for the lounge, hoping to find something to drink.
 He slides open the door leading to the sitting room and is surprised to discover that Haruki and Kana have already beaten him to the prize.
 The pair is sitting on the floor with the brown-red, wooden table in between them.
 Their cups are full and the saké is already opened.

 "Toru!"
 Haruki greets with a slight slur in his voice.
 "Well don't just stand there.
 Meet your newest packmate."

 "Hey!"
 Kana says, now a much cheerful person than the one Toru met previously.
 "You're the one I threw up the gorge!"
 He chuckles nervously as he scratches his head.
 "Gee, I'm sorry about that."